-"Almost all of the cattle at the Dandenong Market were escorted through Dandenong by whip-cracking horsemen.
+One of the most popular sights on market day was the driving of cattle through the streets of Dandenong, to the market: "Almost all of the cattle at the Dandenong Market were escorted through Dandenong by whip-cracking horsemen.
 Every Tuesday, drovers and cattle dealers would drive a fairly large mob through the railway gates.
 A horseman would gallop up each footpath, closing the gates while residents and children watched the scene through the fences or windows."

-"From here there and everywhere along the roads converging on the market square, milch cows and fat cattle on the hoof, porkers, suckers and backfatters, baconers and vealers come in covered carts and motor vans,… costermongers and hucksters bring in their wares, … townspeople and visitors line the streets, now rapidly crowding with pedestrians and parked cars; and the raucous cries and chaffering from the market stalls… Within the precincts many dialects may be listened to all mingled in the jargon, “Buy!
+In the post-war boom, Dandenong’s population grew quickly with a wave of immigrants.
+And with it, Dandenong Market thrived: "from here there and everywhere along the roads converging on the market square, milch cows and fat cattle on the hoof, porkers, suckers and backfatters, baconers and vealers come in covered carts and motor vans,… costermongers and hucksters bring in their wares, … townspeople and visitors line the streets, now rapidly crowding with pedestrians and parked cars; and the raucous cries and chaffering from the market stalls… Within the precincts many dialects may be listened to all mingled in the jargon, “Buy!
 Buy!
 Buy!” – where anything from a needle and up to and only stopping short of an anchor, is thrust under one’s notice.
 Dandenong Market is assuredly unique, in spite of its suggestion of a Paddy’s Market, wherein fruit, fish and hosiery, and all of the habiliments of fashion, fur coats and crockery-ware, cabbages and gramophones, pork and other meats, gum boots and garden tools may be had for the asking accompanied by cash payment."